 My love of photography was fuelled when I went travelling almost 20 years ago – taking my first ‘proper’ camera with me, I obsessed with understanding how it worked and practiced my craft in the amazing surroundings I found myself in.
 Even now, when I see them on the walls in our home I am transported back to the moment I pressed the shutter.
 To the delicate tones of the Nepalese mountains at dawn, to the brilliant colours of the American National Parks and the characterful people met along the way…And I still delight in the magic of photography.
 The other things in life I love are having fun with my two boys, walking with our dog Monte, and biscuits with my afternoon tea!

-I am also very proud to be a Fellow at the British Institute of Professional Photographers, where I am part of the team called upon to assess qualifications and judge annual photography awards, as well as sitting on the CPD board.
+I am also very proud to be a Fellow at the British Institute of Professional Photographers, where I am part of the team called upon to assess qualifications and judge annual photography awards.

 In advance of any booking I will always take the time to chat about what it is that you are wanting from a family photo shoot and to make sure that I am the right photographer for you.
 This is as much about style of photography as it is about the end product.
 I am passionate about families seeing their photographs on a daily basis on their walls or enjoying looking through an album whilst cuddled on the sofa, rather than having a set of digital files on their computer that they never look at.

 Families seek me out because of my creative style of fine art photography, because of the emotions that are captured in a photograph, and because they value photography as art.
 Most of my clients want timelessly framed prints for their walls, or a beautiful album to hold the memories we have created.